The Pull of the Earth

 “I can take you,” Christian says.
 “It’s right near where you parked.”
 Behind him, a series of lightning bolts at the horizon draws everyone’s attention.

-“I don’t think the storm is over,” Monique says softly.
+“I don’t think the storm is over yet,” Monique says softly.
 “And it’s almost time to eat.
 Hardy, is your car here?”

 In response, he jingles the keys in his pocket.

 Christian looks at me.
-“If we take your car, we can check out the workshop on the way to the carport.”
+“Grace, if we take your car, we can check out the workshop on the way to the carport.”

-“I just need to get my bag from the house,” I say.
+“I just need to get my bag from the bedroom,” I say.

-He follows me inside and down the hallway.
-In the bedroom, he turns on an architectural wooden lamp and stands close to me.
+He follows me inside and down the hallway, turning on an architectural wooden lamp when we reach the bedroom.

 “Thanks for helping me out,” I tell him.
 “I don’t know what’s what yet.”
 A shiver runs through me, and he puts his coat around my shoulders.
 It seems to have the same earth incense as this place.

-“Thank you.”
-I give him a warm look and sling my bag over my shoulder.
-The dark windows pull at my eyes, and I realize the tea circle is just beyond us—but all I can see is the contents of the room reflected back.
+Bag in hand, I walk back to him.
+The dark windows pull at my eyes, and I remember the tea circle is just beyond us—but all I can see is the contents of the room reflected back.

 Then everything lights up from above, through the skylight.
-A long flash of lightning silhouettes the massive branches, followed by a deafening crack.
-Christian propels me away from the windows and covers my head as wood splinters and glass shatters around us.
-He pulls me to the ground.
-The room collapses as the outside comes inside, in a storm of wet leaves and debris.
-Something heavy slams onto the arm that encircles me, and the cacophony ends in his gasp of pain.
+A long flash of lightning silhouettes the massive branches and a deafening crack follows.
+Christian propels me away, with his arm stretched protectively over my head, and then pulls me to the ground amidst splintering wood and shattering glass.
+It feels like the whole world is collapsing as wet leaves and debris crash down upon us.
+Something heavy slams onto the arm that encircles me, and the whole cacophony ends in Christian’s gasp of pain.

-My mind slowly works out what has happened: lightning hit the old tea circle oak and sent it crashing onto this room.
+My mind slowly works out that lightning must have hit the tree and sent it toppling onto this room.
 We are caged within its branches.
-I am pinned half under him and have bitten my tongue.
-I taste blood.

 “Are you okay?”
-His voice is strained and I feel his breath on my ear.
+Christian’s voice is strained and I can feel his breath on my ear.

 “I think so.
 You?”
 I ask.

 “Can you move your arm?”
-It is still around my neck, pressing my face against the dusty wool rug.
+It is still around my neck, pressing my face against the rug.

 “Sorry.
 It’s stuck,” he says.

 “We’re trapped under here!”
-I reply, as loudly as I can.
+I say as loudly as I can.

-When my eyes open again, something beyond us catches my eye, under the architect’s bed.
+Something catches my eye, under the architect’s bed.
 Broken wood…and a gleaming object.
-“Christian?”
+“Do you see something under there?”
 I ask.
-“Do you see something under there?”